 Panerai has come a long way since its primitive days kitting out shallow-depth, covert frogmen with short runs of converted Rolexes.
 For a start, it’s now Swiss rather than Italian, and while its iconic cushion shape has been retained, the brand’s got a whole lot more high-tech.

 The Submersible range benefits from a new model in BMG-Tech, an intriguing alloy made from titanium, zirconium, copper, aluminium and nickel.
-This cocktail is injection moulded at a high temperature and pressure (so far so normal) but then it is rapidly cooled, just for a few seconds, which stops the atoms from reforming into a regular structure, leaving it 70 per cent more scratch resistant than titanium.
+This cocktail is injection molded at a high temperature and pressure (so far so normal) but then it is rapidly cooled, just for a few seconds, which stops the atoms from reforming into a regular structure, leaving it 70 percent more scratch resistant than titanium.
+Buy Now:

 Bell & Ross BR 03-92 Diver